 The University of Illinois Foundation is, once again, hiring students to do telemarketing.
 It pays $10/hour and offers flexible hours right here on the Quad.
 Despite these advantages, the turnover in employees is so great that they have to hire every few months and even have a Facebook page dedicated to that endeavor.
 The work involves calling alumni to ask for donations, and many students find it grueling and demoralizing.
 You get told “No” a LOT.
 Many people do it for a few weeks or months and then decide to move on to a part-time job that has less rejection built into it.

-So why bring it up here, on a website dedicated to encouraging English department majors to seek out rewarding employment?
-Simple: even if you have zero interest in telemarketing after you graduate, a stint in one of these jobs can give your career planning a boost: And some people turn out to be good at it and enjoy it.
+Even if you have zero interest in telemarketing after you graduate, a stint in one of these jobs can give your career planning a boost:

 - Experience.
-A lot of of rewarding jobs–in organizations ranging from nonprofit arts or social outreach agencies to political organizations and start-up companies–involve fundraising.
-It helps to be able to tell employers that you’ve had some experience and know what it feels like to ask people for money, even if it’s not the main duty of the position.
+A lot of of rewarding jobs involve fundraising.
+Organizations ranging from nonprofit arts groups to social outreach agencies to political organizations and start-up companies ask people for money all the time, in a lot of different ways.
+You’re at an advantage applying for those jobs if you’ve had some experience and know what it feels like to ask people for money, even if it’s not the main duty of the position.

 - Applied English Skills!
-In your classes, you learn a lot about rhetorical strategies, persuasion, audience, reading what is not said–as well as what is said, connecting to characters and situations very different from your own.
+In your classes, you learn a lot about rhetorical strategies, persuasion, audience, connecting to characters and situations very different from your own.
 These jobs require you do do all those things, but in real time with real stakes.
 Even if you don’t enjoy it, you’ll emerge with a better sense of how and where you’d prefer to apply those skills.

 - Self-knowledge.
 You might be good at it.
 Fundraising is one of those talents–like writing rhymed verse or playing a musical instrument–that you can’t know you have until you give it a try.
 Unlike those other things, though, you can get paid for the time you spend on the venture.